MS-Girls/CLIMB/README.md

 Azure Document Intelligence, specifically the ```read``` model has been utilised to extract and process text from the resumes.
 The extracted content is then sent to the AI-model for personalized interview preparation.

-#### 3. Azure AI Hub
+#### 3. Azure AI Foundry

-Utilised Azure AI Hub, specifically the ```Phi-4-mini-instruct``` model, that powers the generation of contextual interview questions and cover letters.
+Utilised Azure AI Foundry, specifically the ```Phi-4-mini-instruct``` model, that powers the generation of contextual interview questions and cover letters.
 It enables the application to provide AI-driven responses by understanding user input and generate accurate solutions.

 #### 4. Azure App Service